atyhamos/easyfaces/README.md

-# hack-n-roll
+# EasyFaces
-A telegram bot created for submission for Hack n Roll
+A telegram bot created for submission for Hack n Roll 2022.

+Done by Amos Tan and Kai Yi Chen